This is the start of our travels from North Carolina, north towards New England.

 We’d had lunch of pleasant salad in a most unfriendly outdoor cafe, where you had to ring a bell – a woman pulled back a window, took your order with no interest whatsoever, then you had to wait until she opened another window just long enough to shove your food out!
 Hardly what you’d call service!
 Nice salad though!

+Our whole visit was wonderful, and it was gone 4 o’clock when we caught the shuttle bus back to the carpark.
 As we hadn’t expected to stay so long, we now had to find somewhere for tonight.
 There was a KOA campsite nearby – not our scene – but nothing else that we could find.
 We did locate another campsite a few miles away at Brunswick.
 We started making our way there.
 Brunswick was an attractive town, and on driving through, we found a place where we could pull off.
 The only problem was that it was incredibly hot still!
 Therefore we cooked a mushroom omelette for supper, cooking it outside so as not to heat the van anymore.
 Unfortunately there seemed to be mozzies around, so we ate inside, and later played yahtzee before bed.

 Sunday 21st August 74 miles